magentabusiness/magentabusiness.github.io/use-cases/tank-level-monitoring.md

     <div class="about-text">
         <div class="short">
             <div class="block">
-                <p class="text">The <a href="https://thingsboard.io/docs/pe/solution-templates/fuel-level-monitoring/">tank level monitoring</a> solution integrates IoT sensors — such as level, temperature, and battery — with the ThingsBoard platform.
+                <p class="text">The <a href="https://thingsboard.io/docs/pe/solution-templates/fuel-level-monitoring/">tank level monitoring</a> solution integrates IoT sensors — such as level, temperature, and battery — with the IoT Hub platform.
 Data is transmitted via standard protocols: MQTT for real-time telemetry, HTTP for periodic updates, and CoAP for low-power environments.
 This ensures reliable, efficient communication across a wide range of devices and conditions.</p>
             </div>
         </div>
         <div class="long">
-            <p>Once collected, the data is transmitted to ThingsBoard for processing, aggregation, and visualization.
+            <p>Once collected, the data is transmitted to IoT Hub for processing, aggregation, and visualization.
 The platform offers historical data storage, advanced alarm rule configuration, and remote device management.
 Incoming data is presented through interactive dashboards that display all metrics in user-friendly formats: graphs, maps, tables, and status widgets.</p>
         </div>
     </div>
     <div class="scheme">